Calamivathan/HRTOOL/README.md

   Clearly defined folder layout for original files, extracted assets, edited versions, and repacked outputs.

 * **🔢 Minimal Dependency**
-  Built with Python and native binaries; no bloated packages, works in Termux with QEMU i386 emulation.
+  Built with Python and native binaries; no bloated packages, works in Windows WSL & Android Termux with QEMU i386 emulation.

 ---